Powers-Brissova-Research-Group/FFIND/README.md

 | all-datasets.json  |  `ImageViewSet.list`  |
 | all-datasets.json  | `ImageViewSet.retrieve`*  |

-\* The React application uses this file to lookup information about a specific image
+\* The React application uses this file to lookup information about a specific data object.

 ## Installation of web application (React)

 ### Local